Best Life Insurance for Those With a Mental Health History

 Causes extreme mood swings, including periods of deep depression and elevated mania.
 The severe fluctuations in mood can make it hard for insurers to predict long-term health outcomes.

-What if You Get Rejected for Life Insurance Because of Mental Health Disorders?
+What to Do After You Get Rejected for Life Insurance Because of Mental Health Disorders

 If you're rejected for life insurance due to mental health disorders, consider no-medical-exam life insurance.
-Simplified issue and guaranteed acceptance life insurance don’t require a medical exam, but they can be expensive and offer less coverage than traditional life insurance.
-However, if you can't qualify for a traditional policy and need coverage, it's better than no coverage at all.
+While these options may have higher premiums and lower coverage limits, they offer a safety net when traditional policies are not available.
+Simplified issue and guaranteed acceptance life insurance fall under this category.
+These policies can be more expensive and offer less coverage than traditional life insurance, but they're better than having no financial protection.

 signupBonus icon